Trevor Hastie: Awards and honors

+Hastie and Hui Zou received the 2025 Founders of Statistics prize for their elastic net paper.

 Publications

-Hastie is a prolific author of scientific works on various topics in applied statistics, including statistical learning, data mining, statistical computing, and bioinformatics.
+Hastie is a prolific author of scientific works on numerous topics in applied statistics, including statistical learning, data mining, statistical computing, and bioinformatics.
 He along with his collaborators has authored about 125 scientific articles.
 Many of Hastie's scientific articles were coauthored by his longtime collaborator, Robert Tibshirani.
 Hastie has been listed as an ISI Highly Cited Author in Mathematics by the ISI Web of Knowledge.
 He has coauthored the following books: